Contact Us | Search

 Two major impacts are expected with regard to purchasing decisions by various stakeholders, including the government of Ghana and Ghanaian investors and consumers.
 The first impact is related to nameplate rating verification.
 The stakeholders can purchase the modules based on their independently measured power provided by the Ghanaian researchers rather than their manufacturer rated power.
 The second impact is related to the lifetime of the modules in the field.
 An extensive evaluation of PV modules is required to predict module lifetime under various climate conditions.
 In the proposed limited-budget PEER project, the entire lifetime-related research cannot be performed, but a few key reliability studies will be carried out in the laboratory and in the field to identify the major failure modes using less expensive, non-destructive tests.

-Summary of Recent Activities
+Final Summary of Project Activities

 The project's potential development impacts include:

-1. Prediction of life of PV Modules installed in SSA using accumulated strain energy density from the modelling of solar PV interconnections.
+1. Prediction of life of PV modules installed in SSA using accumulated strain energy density from the modelling of solar PV interconnections.

-3. The use of climatic condition (temperatures of KNUST) has helped us to generate a temperature profile representative of sub-Sahara Africa.
+3. The use of climatic condition (temperatures of KNUST) has helped generate a temperature profile representative of sub-Sahara Africa.
 This Information will be useful for manufacturers in the design of robust crystalline silicon PV modules.

 PEER Cycle 3 Grant Recipients